For more than twenty years, sexual assault kits have accumulated in Wisconsin and across the nation, without being submitted for testing.

-Eliminating the accumulation of sexual assault kits in our state is a vital step toward improving Wisconsin’s criminal justice response to sexual violence.
-I have assembled a multi-disciplinary team of scientists, law enforcement officers, victim advocates, forensic nurse examiners, prosecutors, and survivors to work on this initiative.
-Our work will not end when these kits have been tested.
+I have assembled a multi-disciplinary team of scientists, law enforcement officers, victim advocates, forensic nurse examiners, prosecutors, and survivors to work on this initiative and I have made the testing of these kits a top priority, but our work will not end when these kits have been tested.
 Law enforcement officers and prosecutors will be tasked with investigating cases and prosecuting offenders identified, in part, through the testing of these kits.

 To ensure sexual assault kits never again sit on a shelf untested, I have increased training for law enforcement, made Wisconsin’s sexual assault nurse examiner training program more robust, redesigned sexual assault kits to ease the stress of an exam on a survivor, and implemented new protocols for the collection of sexual assault kit statewide.